das-peter/drupal-google_store_locator/README.txt

 *******************************************************************************

-CREDIT:
+CREDITS:
 1) Google and Chris Broadfoot's 'Store Locator Utility Library' screencast (http://tinyurl.com/8slmeln)

-2) Method for adding locations was borrowed from the ol_locator module with its 'Location' content type.
+2) Method for adding locations was borrowed from the OpenLayers Locator module with its 'Location' content type.

 3) This project was sponsored by Commerce Guys